 Top 5 Things to Look for When Hiring Data Executives

 With more and more companies harnessing the power of big data and analytics, the demand is on the rise for skilled data executives.
 In fact, here at Intellerati, we have experienced an influx of Customer Relationship Management (CRM) engagements as companies.
-Companies are discovering that Chief Data Officer positions and other senior data executive openings are getting harder to fill.
+Companies are discovering that Chief Data Officer positions and openings for other senior data executives are getting harder to fill.

 Senior executives with data science expertise know how to think about data.
 They understand what amazing things can be done with all that information.
 They harness analytics to inform decisions around how often to contact each kind of customer and what “channel” to use for each type.